manuelseeger/sc2-ai-coach/README.md

 Probably a lot...

-This is meant for competitives 1v1 ladder.
-Team games, arcade, customs are not supported and explicidely excluded from all replay processing.
+- This is meant for competitives 1v1 ladder.
+Team games, arcade, customs are not supported and either explicidely excluded from replay processing or may cause unexpected behavior.
+- Most of the internal logic relies on the name of a player(s) and thus won't work properly for a student who changes their name from season to season.

-This has only been tested with replays starting from early 2023.
+- This has only been tested with replays starting from early 2023.
 Much older replays will likely throw errors.

 ## SC2 map stats